-Address issues affecting you within your community, in the nation, or across the globe in this 4 hour poster-making workshop with Aphra Behn and Guerrilla Girls On Tour.
+Address issues affecting you within your community, in the nation, or across the globe in this 2.5 hour poster-making workshop with Aphra Behn and Guerrilla Girls On Tour.
 The workshop begins with a discussion of the intersection of activism and art.
-Participants engage in sharing ideas about what makes a good piece of protest art, while the Girls share the evolution and philosophy behind some of their most famous posters and street theater actions.
+Participants engage in sharing ideas about what makes a good piece of protest art, while Aphra shares the evolution and philosophy behind some of the GG’s most famous posters and street theater actions.
 Participants break out into small groups to work collaboratively on creating a new work of activist art.
 Works in progress are then presented and discussed.
 The workshop ends with a planning session that walks participants through the process of distributing their new activist art works.
 Topics in this workshop include the art of collaboration, how to gather stats, generate ideas, fund projects, ensure response and guarantee momentum.
-“Turn your Attitude to Action” also sheds light on the use of storytelling to weave together the fabric of a movement designed to effect change.
+This workshop also sheds light on the use of storytelling to weave together the fabric of a movement designed to effect change.
 For anyone with an interest and/or passion for combing activism and art.

 Inspiring, insightful, hilarious and fun – PUSH/PUSHBACK challenged the audience to think about how misogyny and sexism infiltrate the arts and left us with ideas about how we can use activism and art to change the world. – Missoula Art Museum

-Guerrilla Girls On Tour Activist Art Lectures and Workshops include:
+Other Guerrilla Girls On Tour Feminist Lectures and Workshops and Parties include:

 PUSH/PUSHBACK – 9 Steps to make a difference with art and activism (because the world’s gone bananas!)